Spare parts 3D printing for railways

-Optimized spare parts thanks to additive manufacturingAdditive manufacturing enables Siemens Mobility Services to keep original parts available for rail traffic over decades and improve their designs - all based on 3D data and without a need for tools.
+Optimized rail spare parts thanks to additive manufacturingAdditive manufacturing using spare part 3D printing enables Siemens Mobility Rail Services to keep original parts available for rail traffic over decades and improve their designs – all based on 3D data and without a need for tools.
 What we’re offering is called Easy Sparovation Part®.
-It opens whole new possibilities for replacing and modernizing system parts and upgrading your vehicles with new components.
+This sustainable solution opens whole new possibilities for replacing and modernizing system parts and upgrading your vehicles with new components.
 For example, it provides you with spare parts equipped with newly integrated functions and significantly fewer individual components.
-In a joint exchange, "Customer-Cocreation" we improve your spare parts on the basis of your own experience.
-And the know-how gained from this process is injected into new vehicle development efforts.
+In a joint exchange, "customer co-creation" we improve your spare parts on the basis of your own experience and design concepts.
+The know-how gained from this process will be transferred into new vehicle development projects.

-- Training and consulting from our experts for your projects
+- Consulting and training from our experts for your projects

-- Surveying, scanning and digitalizing your spare parts
+- Measuring, scanning, and digitalizing your spare parts

 - Engineering and re-engineering

 Datasets are available at any time when future modifications are desired, as complete, end-to-end digital documentation is created as a by-product of the process.
-And that, in turn, ensures you fast, streamlined fabrication processes in future as well – even for rarely needed parts.
+And that, in turn, ensures you fast, streamlined manufacturing processes in the future as well – even for obsolete parts.
+On top, Easy Sparovation Part is a sustainable way to replace your needed spare parts.
+Not only by a more material efficient production and integrated recycling concepts but also through shorter delivery ways – created at the manufacturer’s competence center, 3D printed where you need it.
+Quick and easy.

-The manufacturing process is called “additive” because the products to be fabricated by overlaying (“adding”) material layer by layer.
-The feeder material is first prepared and subsequently thermally coalesced – for example by means of a laser beam – to form a three-dimensional structure.
+The manufacturing process is called “additive” because the products to be manufactured by overlaying (“adding”) material layer by layer.
+In this process of 3D printing of spare parts, the feeder material is first prepared and subsequently thermally coalesced – for example by means of a laser beam – to form a three-dimensional structure.
 This enables fabrication of a practically unlimited variety of forms which can also be configured to models found in nature (bionics).
 The manufacturing process, which often entails use of complex material mixtures, can only be thoroughly controlled end to end in the industrial high-end range by digital means.
-Siemens is a pioneering leader in the pursuit of these techniques thanks to its additive manufacturing infrastructure, rigorously thorough approach to digitalization, and decades of expertise in industrial components
+Siemens Mobility is a pioneering leader in the pursuit of these techniques thanks to its additive manufacturing infrastructure, rigorously thorough approach to digitalization, and decades of expertise in industrial rail components.

 Additive manufacturing from plastics

-Our components made from plastic meet the current fire protection standard governing rail transport technology and engineering.
-The finished parts may also be supplied with completed protective paint coatings.
-Siemens’ Competence Center for Additive Manufacturing in Erlangen, Germany is equipped with multiple fused deposition modeling (FDM) machines for printing with rail-compliant, fire-resistant plastics.
+Our railway components made from plastic meet the current fire protection standard (DIN EN 45545).
+The finished plastic parts may also be supplied with completed protective paint coatings.
+Siemens’ Competence Center for Additive Manufacturing in Erlangen, Germany is equipped with multiple fused deposition modeling (FDM) machines for printing with rail-compliant, fire-resistant polymer like ULTEM and other materials on request.

 Additive manufacturing from metals

-With the manufacturing possibilities available for metals using the powder bed fusion (PBF) process at the Competence Center in Erlangen, metal parts can be printed on demand – for example from stainless steel or aluminum.
-Siemens’ portfolio also includes the follow-up machining work.
+With the manufacturing possibilities available for metals using the laser powder bed fusion (L-PBF) process at the Competence Center in Erlangen, metal parts can be printed on demand – for example from stainless steel or aluminum.
+Further materials on request.
+Siemens Mobility’s portfolio also includes the necessary post processing (e.g. milling, turning).

 - Industry standards governing additive manufacturing (certified by the German authorized inspection agency TÜV Süd (certificate designation: Additive Manufacturing) to ISO 9001, ISO 14001 and OHSAS 18001 requirements)